 River Network peer groups are designed and facilitated to strengthen bonds between groups and leaders, increase knowledge and skills needed to address key issues, create alignment on shared value propositions and, when feasible, help the network take collective action.
-Members of River Network are encouraged to participate in one or multiple peer groups.
+Become a member of River Network for free today!

 Federal Water Policy Update